Working after Retirement

 Working While Pensioned

-If you are under age 72, retire under the Clergy Pension Plan, and receive compensation for work in the Episcopal Church, you may continue to receive your pension.
-However, the following Working While Pensioned rules must be met:
+If you are under age 72, retire under the Clergy Pension Plan, and work in the Episcopal Church in a position for which Assessments would be mandated, you may continue to receive your pension only if the following Working While Pensioned rules are met:

-- The compensation that you receive during a 12-month period, including housing (except for temporary housing as explained below), cannot exceed a threshold amount equal to 50% of the U.S. median compensation for full-time clergy.
-The applicable 2018 threshold is $38,250 ($39,000 in 2019).
+- During a 12-month period, which begins when you start work after you have retired, the compensation and/or housing that you receive (except for temporary housing as explained below) cannot exceed a threshold amount equal to 50% of the U.S. median compensation for full-time clergy.
+The 2019 threshold is $39,000.

-Temporary housing is housing that is (1) expected to be provided for 24 months or less and (2) is not your permanent residence, whether it is a cash housing allowance or an employer-provided residence.
-The value of temporary housing is excluded when determining whether your compensation is above the limit.
-(Housing that is not temporary should be included as compensation as of the date the housing is first provided.
-The value should be determined using the Total Assessable Compensation housing calculation.)
+- Temporary housing can consist of a cash housing allowance, utilities, and/or employer-provided housing that, in any case, is (1) expected to be provided for 24 months or less and (2) not your permanent residence or used toward your permanent residence.
+The value of temporary housing is excluded when determining whether your compensation is above the threshold.

 - You cannot work for the same employer from which you retired, regardless of the amount of compensation that you will receive.

-If you do not meet all of these rules, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
-You may, however, apply for an exception to the rules so that you may continue to receive your pension while working in the Episcopal Church for pay after retirement.
-You must meet the following requirements in order to receive an exception.
+If you do not meet all of these criteria, your pension benefits will be suspended, and you will be considered to have returned to active ministry.
+You may, however, apply for an exception to the rules so that you continue to receive your pension.
+You must meet the following requirements in order to receive an exception:

-- If you are age 65 or older, your Church employer will comply with the Medicare Secondary Payer rules;
+- If you are age 65 or older, your employer must comply with the Medicare Secondary Payer rules.

 There are no restrictions if you return to work outside the Episcopal Church.
 In addition, if you are age 72, which is the Mandatory Church Retirement Age, or older, there are no restrictions on returning to work in the Episcopal Church because you are not eligible to earn any additional Credited Service under the Clergy Pension Plan.